bondus/KlipperToolboard/README.md

 Features:
 * TMC2209 driver
 * ATmega168
-* Two MOSFET drivers fans
+* Two small MOSFET drivers for fans
 * One big MOSFET driver for a hotend heater
 * Thermistor input
 * One servo